HarshaPachcha/Project1/README.md

 4. **Visualization**: A heatmap is generated to show the skill demand trends across cities.
 5. **Exporting Data**: All the results are saved in CSV files for further analysis.

----

-## 📝 **Limitations & Notes**

-- **LinkedIn Terms of Service**: Web scraping of LinkedIn may violate their terms of service.
-This script is for educational purposes, and scraping should be done with caution.
-- **Dynamic Content**: LinkedIn pages are dynamic, and the structure of the HTML might change over time.
-You may need to adjust the script if LinkedIn changes their page layout.
-- **Rate Limiting**: The script includes a `time.sleep(1)` delay between requests to avoid being blocked for making too many requests in a short time.

----

-## 📢 **Contributing**

-Feel free to contribute to this project by submitting issues or pull requests.
-If you have suggestions for improving the analysis, or if you add support for additional job roles, feel free to share!

----

-## 💬 **Questions or Feedback?**

-If you have any questions or feedback, please open an issue or contact me directly.

----

-## 🤝 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like any adjustments! 😊